marksherriff/cs3240-f23-website/project.md

 __Final Team Evals:__ All team members will complete a final, overall team evaluation at the end of the course.
 [Final Student Team Sprint Evaluations]({{ site.data.externallinks.final_team_evaluations }})

+__Team Project Demo Signup Sheet:__ All team members are expected to attend if possible.
+Scrum masters should consult with their teams and select one slot for a Zoom meeting to do your demo.
+Teams do not need to prepare anything for the demo, but it would be appreciated if the staff Gmail accounts were pre-added to your users table.
+[Team Project Demo Signup Sheet]({{ site.data.externallinks.final_project_demo_signup }})

+__Final Team Project Links:__ Scrum masters should fill out this form after scheduling the demo for the team.
+[Project Submission Demo Prep]({{ site.data.externallinks.final_project_heroku_links }})

 __The final version of the project must be in GitHub and hosted on Heroku no later than {{ site.data.semesterinfo.project_due_date }}!__